wp-plugins/wordpress-seo/readme.txt

 The most complete all in one SEO solution for your WordPress blog, this plugin has a huge list of features, including:

-* Post title and meta description meta box to change these on a per post basis.
+* Post title and meta description meta box to change these on a per post basis for ultimate SEO.
 * Taxonomy (tag, category & custom taxonomy) title and meta description support.
-* Google search result snippet previews.
+* Google search result snippet previews, let your editors improve your SEO!
 * Focus keyword testing.
 * Meta Robots configuration:
 	* Easily add noodp, noydir meta tags.
 	* Easily noindex, or nofollow pages, taxonomies or entire archives.
 * Improved canonical support, adding canonical to taxonomy archives, single posts and pages and the front page.
-* RSS footer / header configuration.
+* RSS footer / header configuration, improve your SEO by getting links from scrapers.
 * Permalink clean ups, while still allowing for, for instance, Google Custom Search.
 * Breadcrumbs support, with configurable breadcrumbs titles.
-* XML Sitemaps with:
+* The ultimate XML Sitemaps for your SEO with:
  	* Images
 	* Configurable removal of post types and taxonomies
 	* Pages or posts that have been noindexed will not show in XML sitemap (but can if you want them too).
+	* Custom post type support.
 * XML News Sitemaps.
 * .htaccess and robots.txt editor.
 * Basic import functionality for HeadSpace2 and All in One SEO.